GPurgatorio/Master-Computer-Science-ICT/README.md

 In-memory database, like Redis.
 If you loose power there are still mechanisms to avoid data loss.

-Processes can share memory though the memory mapping technique (the memory is seen as a file).
+Processes can share memory through the memory mapping technique (the memory is seen as a file).

 ### NVMe